OFC U-16 Women's Championship

 The OFC U-16 Women's Championship (previously the OFC U-17 Women's Championship or OFC Women's Under 17 Qualifying Tournament) an Oceanic association football tournament held to determine the team that will appear in the Women's U-17 World Cup.
 The competition is organised by the Oceania Football Confederation (OFC) and was first held in 2010.

 There was no OFC qualifying tournament to the first world cup in 2008, as New Zealand classified automatically as hosts.

 The inaugural edition, held in New Zealand from 12 to 14 April 2010, was a group stage contested by only 4 of OFC's 11 teams to fill the only spot for the 2010 FIFA U-17 Women's World Cup.
 It was won by New Zealand, who won all their games without conceding a goal.
 The 2016 edition was the first to play a knock-out stage.
 New Zealand won its third title.

-The most recent edition held in August 2017 was an under-16 edition, and the tournament was called the OFC U-16 Women's Championship.
+The edition held in August 2017 was an under-16 edition, and the tournament was called the OFC U-16 Women's Championship, so was the 2023 edition.